 Park on the road outside the pub and head upwards to start your walk.
 If you go up to the right, you can get onto the hills at the North Quarry car park.
 Head up into the hills from there and keep following the path until you come to St Anne’s Well.
 This is a sweet little café that is ideal for lunch with lots of veggie and vegan options.
-For a quicker route to St Anne’s Well, you can go up and left from the Nag’s Head and into town.
+For a quicker route to St Anne’s Well, go up and left from the Nag’s Head and into town.
 From the top of town, you turn right at the Unicorn pub and head upwards.
 Take the left hand fork in the road and when that turns into a path, keep heading upwards.
 Both the Unicorn and the Red Lion are worth a stop if you have time to fit in an extra drink.

 From St Anne’s Well, if you stand facing the building you’ll see a path on your left.
 Take that path and keep going along it.
 At some point you’ll go down a steep hill that brings you onto the road.
 Instead of staying on the road, go straight up the hill opposite the one you’ve gone down to stay on the path.
 If you turn right and then left here, there’s a beautiful little lake.
 Head back to the main track to go to Earnslaw car park, which is where you want to go onto the road.

 Keep following the road up and you’ll come to the Wyche Inn on your right hand side.
 This serves cheap and cheerful pub grub and has a lovely beer garden with views over Worcestershire.